 You’ve never had hummus like this before!
 This Chocolate Sweet Dessert Hummus is vegan, refined sugar-free, and is a unique twist on a classic dip.

 Good morning!
 I hope you had a nice weekend.
 Since I’m in the final stages of writing my master’s of public health thesis and working very hard, I wouldn’t say that my weekend was nice, but it happened, I got a lot of work done, and I am almost finished. 🙂

-Even though I try my darndest not to eat for emotional reasons (you can read all my posts about that topic here), sugar has always been my go-to during times of stress.
+Even though I try my darndest not to eat for emotional reasons, sugar has always been my go-to during times of stress.
+You might also like my article about how I overcame sugar addiction.
 I will say that my choices in recent years have been a lot better (i.e. no more plowing through pounds of candy), but the lure of something sweet will probably always stay with me.

 It must have been at least a year ago when somebody mentioned the concept of a sweet hummus to me and it totally blew my mind, but it’s really not all that different from making black bean brownies (get my recipe here).
 Let’s reminisce about those with a photo, shall we?